franciscojavierarceo/DQN-Event-Summarization/README.md

-# Deep Q Learning for NLP
+# Deep Q Learning for Event Summarization

 Repo currently has 2 folders